XLS Object

 Description

 Sets a value into the selected cell, using the current font settings from the XLS.Font object.
-Optionally applies some extra formatting to that cell.
+Optionally applies extra formatting to that cell.

-The span for NewValue can hold multiple adjecent columns.
-This is done by placing a vertical bar ("|") between each value in the NewValue string.
-Each part of the string will then be placed in separate cells, starting at column Col.
+The span for NewValue can hold multiple adjacent columns by placing a vertical bar ("|") between each value.

 Parameter